Who we are

 Closte is a service made from three perspectives:

-- We were just like you, we used or tried every well-known service but we never find something like we imagine and we have always been forced to upgrade the package, change the hosting or just paying too much for something that we actually don’t use it.
+- We were just like you, we used or tried every well-known service but we never find something like we imagine and we have always been forced to upgrade the hosting plan, change the hosting provider, change the hosting type or simply just paying too much for something that we actually don’t use it.

 - We personally don’t like many things on the internet, from scams, big marketing slogans, clickbait images and titles, SEO tricks, fake or paid reviews, views, ratings, comments, sharing pixels between “different” companies and 1000 more things…